trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `start()` now initializes scoped Effect consumers and returns after startup, while `stop()` closes the native consumer scope.
 - `ts/packages/flow/src/gateway/rpc-protocol.ts` is a Fastify socket
   compatibility bridge.
-Do not flag its internal connection maps/sets as a standalone replacement target until the gateway is ready to move onto Effect SocketServer or Effect HTTP routing.
+Do not treat it as a wholesale server-layer replacement target until the gateway is ready to move onto Effect SocketServer or Effect HTTP routing; local parser validation and Effect collection cleanup inside that bridge are still valid.

 ## Acceptance For Final Loop Completion